shivani-andapally/medicine/README.md

-**Medicine Recommendation Web Application Project Overview**
+**Medicine Recommendation Web Application**

 This is a full-stack web application that allows users to search for medicines, view personalized recommendations, and place orders.

+**Frontend:** Angular

-The application uses Angular for the frontend and Node.js + Express + MongoDB for the backend.
+**Backend:** Node.js + Express

-**Key Features:**
+**Database:** MongoDB

+**🚀 Key Features**

-User registration and login
+✅ User registration and login

-Search medicines by name, category, or symptoms
+✅ Search medicines by name, category, or symptoms

-Personalized medicine recommendations based on user purchase history

-Place orders and view order history
+✅ Personalized recommendations based on purchase history ✅ Place and view orders

-View detailed medicine information
+✅ View detailed medicine information

-**Technologies Used**
+**🛠️ Technologies Used**

 **Frontend**